15 Best Running Trails In Denver You Can Visit Today

 4. Cherry Creek Trail

-The trail itself is fully paved, and is considered safe to use for those who utilize a wheelchair or other mobility equipment.
+The trail is fully paved and is considered safe for those who utilize a wheelchair or other mobility equipment.
+This is popular for road biking also, and as you encounter other outdoor enthusiasts while running, take note of your surroundings.

 5. Cheesman Park Outer Loop